atrinh0/covid19/README.md

 [https://coronavirus.data.gov.uk/developers-guide](https://coronavirus.data.gov.uk/developers-guide)

 ### 🧐 Features

 - Widget showing latest daily cases and deaths
 - 🔄 Automatically reload data every 15 minutes (from within the app, and widget data)
-- 🔔 Fetch data every 15 minutes in the background and send a local notification upon detecting any changes
+- 🔔 Fetch data every 15 minutes in the background (subject to iOS system rules for scheduling background tasks) and send a local notification upon detecting any changes
 - 📈 Chart timescale can be changed (All data, 6 months, 3 months, 1 month, 1 week)
 - Change dataset for (🇬🇧 UK, 🏴󠁧󠁢󠁥󠁮󠁧󠁿 England, Northern Ireland, 🏴󠁧󠁢󠁳󠁣󠁴󠁿 Scotland, 🏴󠁧󠁢󠁷󠁬󠁳󠁿 Wales)

 ### 👨🏻‍⚖️ Disclaimer

 > I have decided to open the sourcecode for this app for the following reasons:
 >
 > - Transparency in the hopes that it might be approved for the AppStore one day
 > - To share SwiftUI code with other iOS developers
 > - To improve this app through contributions
 > - In the hopes that other iOS developers may use the app themselves
 > - To show how awesome SwiftUI is 🥳